-Our restoration of the Dairy will include repairing and restoring its historic open-air porch; repairing, cleaning, and repointing the exterior masonry; adding new windows and doors, including an accessible entrance door; and more.
+Our restoration of the Dairy will include restoring its historic open-air porch; repairing, cleaning, and repointing the exterior masonry; replacing windows and doors, including an accessible entrance door; a new climate control system; and more.

 The Children’s District, home to the Dairy, was originally conceived as an area to meet the needs of children visiting Central Park.
 Playgrounds as we know them today did not exist until the early 20th century, so the Children’s District, completed in 1872, was the only spot in the Park that was specifically dedicated to its youngest visitors.